-6.4.34 gui/quickfort
+6.4.36 gui/quickfort

 Graphical interface for the quickfort script.
 Once you load a blueprint, you will see a blinking "shadow" over the tiles that will be modified.
-You can use the cursor to reposition the blueprint.
+You can use the cursor to reposition the blueprint or the hotkeys to rotate and repeat the blueprint up or down z-levels.
 Once you are satisfied, hit ENTER to apply the blueprint to the map.

-'''

 gui/quickfort [<search terms>]

-'''